History

 History is an important subject to broaden a students’ skill set.
 By studying the past, students further their empathy, communication and literacy skills.
 They learn to critically judge a wide range of written and visual interpretations through the evaluation of sources.
 It also fosters a sense of local and national identity.

 KS3 students study a wide-ranging curriculum that incorporates British, European and World history.
 We focus on topics commonly found on the National Curriculum.
-Year 7 follow the medieval time period from the Norman Invasion ending with the War of the Roses.
-Our Year 8s look at the Tudor and Stuart time period followed by the development of the British Empire and its effect on the wider world.
+Year 7 follow the medieval time period from the Norman Invasion ending with the Stuarts and the English Civil War.
+Our Year 8s look at a range of topics in the timer periods between 1700s and early 1900s.
+Topics include the development of the British Empire and its effect on the wider world as well as the Industrial revolution and WWI.
 Year 9s look at the 20th century as an era of conflict, not just wars but also political conflict with ‘votes for women’ being one of our key topics.

 At KS4, our students follow the Edexcel GCSE History course.
 We have selected topics that students have some prior knowledge of as the foundations to explore and build upon.
-Topics include a study of how medicine has developed in Britain from c.1250 to the present day, Superpower Relations and the Cold War 1941–91, Anglo Saxon and Norman England c.1060-1088 and Weimar and Nazi Germany 1918-39.
+Topics include a study of how medicine has developed in Britain from c.1250 to the present day, Superpower Relations and the Cold War 1941–91, Early Elizabethan England and Weimar and Nazi Germany 1918-39.

 In History, we also implement our curriculum make use of visual sources as well as the more traditional written evidence.
 We like to engage our students by making history relevant to their lives and bringing topical situations into our teaching.
 For example, we have a local history project that focuses on the individuals listed on the local WWI war memorial.
 We also work in conjunction with other departments to develop common strategies to improve literacy skills that are transferable throughout the whole school.
 Discussion and debate are a regular feature of lessons, as well as empathy tasks to tackle social, spiritual and moral aspects in history.